stevenuva/Eindproject-Minor-Programmeren/REPORT.md

 #### index.html
 - uses bootstrap to place all the visualizations and elements at the right places on the website
-- adds a navbar, foot-links, and popovers and text to the webpage
+- adds a navbar, foot-links, and popovers (activated by buttons) and text to the webpage
 - lot of divs are found here, these will be used to append the svg's containing the visualizations.

 #### main.js